facebook/zstd/lib/README.md

 - The build macro `ZSTD_NO_INTRINSICS` can be defined to disable all explicit intrinsics.
   Compiler builtins are still used.

+- The build macro `ZSTD_LITBUFFEREXTRASIZE` can be set to control the amount of extra memory used during decompression to store literals.
+This defaults to 64kB.
+Reducing it can reduce the memory footprint required for decompression by increasing the portion of the literal buffer that is stored in the unwritten portion of the dst buffer, at the cost of performance impact for decompression.

 #### Windows : using MinGW+MSYS to create DLL